 "intl"

-) whereby grouping separators (i.e.,sep_mark
+) is widely used and its grouping separators (i.e.,sep_mark

-) uses grouping separators that correspond to thousand, lakh, crore, and higher quantities.- locale
+), uses grouping separators that correspond to thousand, lakh, crore, and higher quantities.- locale

-An optional locale ID that can be used for formatting the value according the locale's rules.
+)An optional locale identifier that can be used for formatting values according to the locale's rules.
 Examples include

 "en"